Joontae93/k1-theme-v2/readme.md

 -   Updated packages
 -   Fix display bug on the team swiper on `/about`
 -   Fixed `phpcs` errors
--   Added Github Action to build the theme and attach it to the release of the repo
+-   Added Github Action to check phpcs errors

 ## v1.2.0